 Dimension declarations are not associated with a data type.

-Non anonymous dimension sizes MUST be a capable of being represented as a signed 64-bit integer.
+Dimension sizes that are not ‘anonymous’ MUST be a capable of being represented as a signed 64-bit integer.

 Enumeration Types

 An enumeration type defines a set of names with specific values: enumeration constants.
 As will be seen in Section ?, enumeration types may be used as the type for variables or attributes.
 The values that can be assigned to such typed objects must come from the set of enumeration constants.